-Economic Sustainability
+17. ECONOMIC SUSTAINABILITY

+1. Introduction

-Achieving long-term sustainability is perhaps the most difficult goal when designing and operating wireless networks and telecenters in developing countries.
-The prohibitive cost of Internet connectivity in many developing countries imposes a substantial operating expense that makes these models sensitive to economic fluctuations and necessitates innovation to attain viability.
+Achieving long-term sustainability is perhaps the most difficult goal when designing and operating wireless networks.
+The prohibitive cost of Internet connectivity in many countries, particularly those who are heavily regulated by the government, imposes a substantial operating expense that makes these networks sensitive to economic fluctuations and necessitates innovation to attain viability.

 Substantial progress in the use of wireless networks for rural communications has been accomplished over the past few years, due in large part to technological breakthroughs.

 Long-distance links have been constructed, high bandwidth designs are possible and secure means to access networks are available.
-In contrast, there have been fewer successes with the development of sustainable business models for wireless networks and telecenters, particularly for remote areas.
-Based on the authors' experiences and observations of existing networks, as well as knowledge from entrepreneurial development best practices, this chapter will focus on documenting methods for building sustainable wireless networks and telecenters.
+In contrast, there have been fewer successes with the development of sustainable business models for wireless networks, particularly for remote areas.

+Based on experiences and observations of existing networks, as well as knowledge from entrepreneurial development best practices, this chapter will focus on documenting methods for building sustainable wireless networks.

-In the past decade, there has been tremendous growth in Internet access across the developing world.
-Most developing world cities now have wireless or ADSL networks and fiber optic connections to the Internet, which is a substantial improvement.
+In the past decade, there has been tremendous growth in Internet access across the world.
+Most cities now have wireless or DSL networks and fibre optic connections to the Internet, which is a substantial improvement.

 Nevertheless, outside urban areas, Internet access is still a formidable challenge.
-There is little wired infrastructure beyond the principal cities.
+There is little wired infrastructure beyond principal cities in many countries.
 Therefore, wireless remains one of the few choices for providing affordable Internet access.

 There are now proven models for rural access using wireless.
-In Macedonia, the Macedonia Connects project has now connected a majority of the country's schools to the Internet.
 This book was written for those wishing to connect their communities.

+2 17.
+ECONOMIC SUSTAINABILITY

 The models described here are smaller in scale and use affordable designs.
 Our aim is to provide examples of how wireless networks can be designed to expand sustainable access where large telecommunications operators have not yet installed their networks into areas that would otherwise not be economically feasible by traditional models.

 Two common misconceptions must be dispelled.
-First, many people assume that there is one preferred business model that will work in every community of the developing world, and the key to success is to find that one "eureka" solution.
+First, many people assume that there is one preferred business model that will work in every community, and the key to success is to find that one "eureka" solution.

 In practice, this is not the case.
 Each community, town or village is different.
-There is no prescribed model that meets the needs of all areas in the developing world.
+There is no prescribed model that meets the needs of all areas.
 Despite the fact that some places may be similar in economic terms, the characteristics of a sustainable business model vary from community to community.

 Although one model may work in one village, another village nearby may not possess the same necessary qualities for this model to be sustainable.
-In this circumstance, other innovative models must be customized to fit the context of this particular community.
+In this circumstance, other innovative models must be customised to fit the context of this particular community.

 Another misconception is that sustainability has the same definition for all people.
 Although this term generally means that a system is built to persist indefinitely, this chapter focuses more on the discussion of the economic conditions (financial and managerial) than other aspects of sustainability.
-Also, instead of the horizon being indeterminate, it centers on a time period of five years - the period in which these ICT infrastructure and wireless technologies are expected to be useful.
-Thus, the term sustainability will be used to encapsulate a system designed to persist for approximately five or more years.
+Also, instead of the horizon being indeterminate, it centres on a time period of five years - the period in which these ICT infrastructure and wireless technologies are expected to be useful.